 Enjoy meeting your fellow campers?
-Tuckahoe’s camp hosts receive a free campsite in exchange for working for 20 hours per week.
-The work to be done is generally campground related: welcoming new campers, keeping the campsites clean, keeping the campground in good condition, keeping bathhouses clean and in working order, answering questions asked by campers, and letting the campers know what is happening in the park/area over the period of the campers stay.
-Camp Hosts are asked to make a commitment of 1-month stay.
+Tuckahoe’s camp hosts receive a free campsite in exchange for working 20 hours per week.
+The work to be done is generally campground related: welcoming new campers, keeping the campsites clean, keeping the campground in good condition, keeping bathhouses clean and in working order, answering questions asked by campers and letting the campers know what is happening in the park/area over the period of the campers' stay.
+Camp hosts are asked to make a commitment of 1-month stay.

-If you are interested in any of these opportunities, please contact the Volunteer Coordinator, Ranger Jessica Conley at firstname.lastname@example.org or (410) 820-1668.
+If you are interested in any of these opportunities, please contact the Volunteer Coordinator, Ranger Erin Gale email@example.com or call (410) 820-1668.

 580 Taylor Ave., Annapolis MD 21401